imnotstudy/Inverse-Inference-of-Lithium-Ion-Battery-Degradation-Parameters/README.md

-# Inverse Inference of Lithium-Ion Battery Degradation Parameters
+# Inverse Inference of Lithium-Ion Battery Degradation Parameters via Physical Modeling and Data-Driven Machine Learning

 This repository provides the implementation and supporting scripts for *Inverse Inference of Lithium-Ion Battery Degradation Parameters via Physical Modeling and Data-Driven Machine Learning*.
 Our research is addressed by segmenting battery degradation into a few stages.
 This work develops a physically informed inverse inference framework for lithium-ion battery degradation modeling.
 By leveraging the characteristic two-stage degradation behavior, it links observable features in experimental capacity-fade curves to internal degradation parameters through PyBaMM simulations and lightweight machine learning models, enabling efficient and interpretable parameter inference from aging data.